 What Makes Us . . .
 Us.

-I shared this experience last year during a meeting with Winter Park Chief of Police Michael Deal.
-Chief Deal has worked in numerous other police forces, some in communities of similar size.
-He’s sort of our Andy Griffith, of a similar affable demeanor; and, to my experience, a true class act.
+I shared this experience a few years ago during a meeting with then Winter Park Chief of Police Michael Deal.
+Chief Deal had worked in numerous other police forces, some in communities of similar size.
 As we talked about Winter Park, he shared why he personally believes it is different than so many other communities.
 I remember him specifically talking about our parades.
-The Christmas & St. Patrick’s Day Parades get most of the attention on our calendar, but it’s the second-tier parades which may more demonstrate the sort of community this is, all that makes us tick.
+The Christmas & St. Patrick’s Day Parades get most of the attention on our calendar.
+But it’s the second-tier parades which may more demonstrate the sort of community this is, all that makes us tick.
 Winter Park, in lots of LUVly, wonderful ways, is still delightfully old school.
 The simple pleasures of living in a small community, knowing so many of your neighbors, interacting with them, they still exist and are often celebrated.

 Each October, Winter Park High School students parade down Park Avenue on one Wednesday evening celebrating the coming homecoming game and dance to follow.
 There’s a big BBQ dinner in Central Park after the parade, after a rousing pep rally led from the grand stand.
 Homecoming queen nominees and their dates, the Wildcat Teacher of the Year, ROTC, The Roar Dance Team, the marching band, and clubs like French & Spanish, Debate, PFLAG & more.
 The same parent group behind this event coordinates the annual Restore the Roar event each February, a themed dinner at Showalter Field to raise money for all sorts of student programs.
 These are not the sorts of events we tout to tourists and other visitors, but they tell an awful lot about us and who we are, what we value.